KubeRocketCI/docs/docs/operator-guide/microsoft-entra/defectdojo-oidc-authentication.md

   <link rel="canonical" href="https://docs.kuberocketci.io/docs/operator-guide/microsoft-entra/defectdojo-oidc-authentication" />
 </head>

-This guide provides instructions on how to configure DefectDojo with OpenID Connect (OIDC) authentication using Microsoft Entra as the Identity Provider (IdP).
+Set up DefectDojo single sign-on using Microsoft Entra as the OIDC identity provider.
+This guide walks through registering the Microsoft Entra application, configuring redirect URIs, and updating the DefectDojo Helm chart so vulnerability-management access is centrally managed alongside the rest of your DevSecOps stack, including [Dependency-Track](./dependency-track-authentication.md).

-## Prerequisites
+## Prerequisites for DefectDojo SSO with Microsoft Entra

 Before you begin, make sure the following prerequisites are met: